-A delay in tariffs on Mexico imports does little to ease the pain for US shippers still facing a 10% hike on tariffs from China in addition to massive increases in ocean container freight rates due to conflict in the Red Sea, according to data released by Oslo's Xeneta, the ocean and air freight intelligence platform.
+A delay in tariffs on Mexico imports does little to ease the pain for US shippers still facing a 10% hike on tariffs from China in addition to massive increases in ocean container freight rates due to conflict in the Red Sea.

-Latest data from Xeneta shows average spot rates from China stand at USD 4 816 per FEU (40ft container) to the US West Coast and USD 6 264 per FEU into the US East Coast.
+Latest data from Xeneta - the ocean and air freight intelligence platform - shows average spot rates from China stand at USD 4 816 per FEU (40ft container) to the US West Coast and USD 6 264 per FEU into the US East Coast.

-This is an increase of 196% and 157% respectively since the escalation of conflict in the Red Sea in December 2023, Xeneta said, and is in addition to tariffs on all China imports coming into effect on 4 February.
+This is an increase of 196% and 157% respectively since the escalation of conflict in the Red Sea in December 2023 and is in addition to tariffs on all China imports coming into effect on 3 February.

-Peter Sand, Xeneta chief analyst, said: "US Shippers are being hit by wave after wave of disruption and spiralling costs to import goods.
+Peter Sand, Xeneta Chief Analyst, said: "US Shippers are being hit by wave after wave of disruption and spiralling costs to import goods.